Jak Alnwick: International career

 Alnwick was capped by England at under-17 and under-18 level and was named in Brian Eastick's squad for the 2011 FIFA U-20 World Cup in Colombia as back-up to Jack Butland and Lee Nicholls.

 Style of play

-Alnwick is an agile, athletic and powerful goalkeeper with quick feet and reactions.
-He also has good distribution skills.
+Alnwick is reported as being an "athletic and powerful" goalkeeper with "quick feet" and reactions, as well as a good distribution skills.

 Personal life

 Alnwick was born in Hexham and is the younger brother of former Sunderland and England under-21 goalkeeper Ben Alnwick.
 The pair played against each other in a 1–1 draw between Port Vale and Peterborough United on 17 October 2015.
-Alnwick typically sports a large beard, though went clean shaven to raise money for the Movember Foundation in 2016.